 - A telecommuter would save $2,000-$7,000 a year.

 - The CO2 reduction would be the equivalent of taking the entire workforce of New York State off the road.

 - Many companies in digital marketing, SaaS, and design are in a position to go full-in with remote work, salvaging resources for other needs, or reducing the service cost to their customers.

-More than 60 percent of employees go to work when they’re sick and contagious mostly because they don’t have sick days left or can’t afford to use them.
+Around 90% of employees admit going into work while still being sick and contagious mostly because they don’t have sick days left or can’t afford to use them.
 Working from home when sick allows people to save energy on stressful and tiresome commuting and invest it in work.